Shaquil Delos

-Shaquil Delos (born 16 June 1999) is a French professional footballer who plays as a full-back for club Grenoble.
+Shaquil Delos (born 16 June 1999) is a French professional footballer who plays as a full-back for Belgian Pro League club La Louvière.

 Career

 On 5 May 2019, Delos signed his first professional contract with Chambly.
 He made his professional debut with Chambly in a 3–0 Ligue 2 loss to Lens on 3 December 2019.

 On 30 August 2024, Delos signed for Ligue 2 club Grenoble on a three-year contract.

+In the summer of 2026, Delos moved to La Louvière in Belgium with a two-season contract.

 Personal life

 Born in metropolitan France, Delos is of Guadeloupean descent.